TvDragon/silent_messaging/README.md

 2. Open up your terminal or Command Prompt/Powershell and move into the directory that you cloned repository or downloaded the file to.

-3. Enter the commands below into your teminal in that directory to create the virtual environment.
+3. Enter the commands below into your terminal in that directory to create the virtual environment.

 		python3 -m venv env

-4. If you're using linux or Mac run the command below.
+4. If you're using Linux or Mac run the command below.
 Otherwise, skip to step 5.

 		source env/bin/activate